 - Consultations and network meetings with other professionals

-- Referrals for children presenting for assessment of neurodevelopmental difficulties (ASD / ADHD) will be screened initially in our assessment team based in the Merton Single Point of Access team , if threshold for diagnosis is met and reflected in the screening measures you will be required to complete, onward referral to the SWLSTG Trusts dedicated service for Neurodevelopmental difficulties will follow so that a more comprehensive assessment and diagnosis of the difficulties can be undertaken.
+- Referrals for children presenting for assessment of neurodevelopmental difficulties (ASD / ADHD) will be screened initially in our Merton Single Point of Access (SPA) team.
+If threshold for diagnosis is met and reflected in the screening measures, a referral to the SWLSTG Trust's Neurodevelopmental Disorders Assessment Team will follow so that a comprehensive assessment and diagnosis of the difficulties can be undertaken.

-- Referrals for children presenting with Eating disorder’s (Anorexia and Bulimia) will be screened initially in our assessment team based in the Merton Single Point of Access team, if threshold for diagnosis is met, onward referral to the SWLSTG Trusts dedicated service for Eating Disorders will follow so that a more comprehensive assessment and treatment of the difficulties can be undertaken.
+- Referrals for children presenting with Eating Disorders (Anorexia and Bulimia) will be screened initially in the Merton Single Point of Access team.
+If threshold for diagnosis is met, referral to the SWLSTG Trust's Eating Disorders Team will follow so that a more comprehensive assessment and treatment of the difficulties can be undertaken.
 Sometimes the Eating Disorders team will consult to our service.

-We currently accept self-referrals for 16 and 17 years olds via our self-referral form
+We currently accept self-referrals for 16 and 17 years olds via our Merton CAMHS Self-Referral Form

 We offer a consultation line to professionals who wish to discuss whether to make a referral for a young person 0800 292 2505.
 This line is open Monday to Friday 9am - 5pm.

 The Single Point of Access staff can advise on:

 - What support might be available pending the first appointment

 The SPA team will screen all referrals and offer an appointment either face to face or via a telephone/video interview to determine the most suitable treatment options to address issues presented at the point of referral.